ktaylor63/southeast/site/content/charleston/project-planning.md

 **Please note that these guidance documents do not represent formal biological opinions.
 They do not provide incidental take authorization nor do they allow for adverse modification of critical habitat.**

 ## Blanket authorizations

+All of the documents below were updated on May 30, 2019 for the public to use:

 - [Communication Tower Project Clearance Letter](/pdf/letter/south-carolina-communication-tower-clearance.pdf)
 - [Department of Commerce, HUD, and USDA Rural Development Projects Clearance Letter](/pdf/letter/south-carolina-clearance-to-proceeed-with-us-dept-of-commerce-us-dept-of-housing-and-urban-development-and-us-dept-of-agriculture-projects.pdf)